Activate or Wait – 009

 - Evolving Q waves in aVR, aVL and V1-2

-Concurrent left anterior fascicular block (left axis deviation) in this case indicates a bifascicular block.
-Although this may be pre-existing, a new bifascicular often accompanies a proximal LAD occlusion, as the right bundle branch and left anterior fascicle are supplied by a proximal septal branch of the LAD.
+Although it may be pre-existing, a new bifascicular often accompanies a proximal LAD occlusion, as the right bundle branch and left anterior fascicle are supplied by a proximal septal branch of the LAD.
+These cases are EXTREMELY high risk – in our experience they are all post-arrest, pre-arrest, or in cardiogenic shock.
+They often have downsloping ST elevation that appears very atypical.

 ST elevation in anterior leads here is prominent, however in the presence of a right bundle branch block, any degree of concordant ST elevation is highly concerning for occlusion myocardial infarction (OMI).